Paper shredder: NSA/CSS

-The United States National Security Agency and Central Security Service produce "NSA/CSS Specification 02-01 for High Security Crosscut Paper Shredders".
-They provide a list of evaluated shredders.
+The United States National Security Agency and Central Security Service produce "NSA/CSS Specification 02-01 for High Security Crosscut Paper Shredders", which provides a list of evaluated shredders.

 ISO/IEC

 The International Organization for Standardization and the International Electrotechnical Commission produce "ISO/IEC 21964 Information technology — Destruction of data carriers".
-The General Data Protection Regulation (GDPR), which came into force in May, 2018, regulates the handling and processing of personal data.
+The General Data Protection Regulation (GDPR), which came into force in May 2018, regulates the handling and processing of personal data.
 ISO/IEC 21964 and DIN 66399 support data protection in business processes.

 Destruction of evidence

-There have been many instances where it is alleged that documents have been improperly or illegally destroyed by shredding, including:
+There have been many instances where it was alleged that documents were improperly or illegally destroyed by shredding, including: